Regent's Park College Boat Club: History

-The boat club has competed in most Torpids and Eights competitions throughout its history and occasionally puts out a boat for the Christ Church Regatta.
+The boat club has competed in most Torpids and eights competitions throughout its history and occasionally puts out a boat for the Christ Church Regatta.
 In 2014, the women's novice boat that entered the Christ Church Regatta proceeded to win the overall competition – among the biggest achievements for any Regent's Park sports team in history.
 Both the men's and women's boat have won blades on a number of occasions and in 1979 the boat club undertook a charity row from Oxford back to the college's origins in Regent's Park, London, which was filmed by the BBC for a special documentary.

 In 2005, a joint Regent's Park-LMH women's crew took part in the Oxford-Cambridge Channel Challenge, setting a new record for a women's crew rowing across the English Channel.

 Between 2005 and 2010, the Men's VIII established a record of thirty-four consecutive starts in a bumps race without being bumped once itself.
 The Men's VIII has currently gone sixteen days of racing, or four years, without being bumped in the Summer Eights competition (as well as nine days in Torpids), the third-best record of crews currently on the water.

 Double blades (blades in Torpids and Eights in the same year) have been achieved three times in boat club history – by the Men's crews of 1979 and 2006, and the Women's crews of 2015 and 2016.

-After a sustained period of success, both the Men's and Women's boats are in historically high positions: the Men are at their highest position since 1982 in Torpids and their highest ever position in Summer Eights, while the Women's winning of Trophy Blades in the 2019 Summer Eights propelled them to their highest position since 2000.
-Unfortunately due to poor weather and a novice cox, the men's boat club absolutely destroyed 2 boats in 2024 and won spoons.
+After a sustained period of success, both the men's and women's boats are in historically high positions: the men are at their highest position since 1982 in Torpids and their highest ever position in Summer Eights, while the women's winning of Trophy Blades in the 2019 Summer Eights propelled them to their highest position since 2000.

-Governance

-The club is governed by a committee of students, who are all elected in Trinity Term.
-The Executive Committee consists of a President, Treasurer, and the Men's and Women's Captains, along with the Senior Member.

-Most of the club's funding comes from the JCR and from its sponsors.
+In 2022, Gabrielle Smith became the club's first representative in The Boat Race.

+Unfortunately due primarily to poor weather, the men's boat club destroyed two boats in 2024 and won spoons.